 Adding to my challenges finding work, many companies prefer to hire and train 22-year-olds than 30-year-olds with actual work experience, but if you don’t have the right degrees or internships during college (or if you go to the wrong school), you can’t get a job when you’re 22, either.

-Of course, plenty of libraries also prefer to hire inexperienced 20-somethings over library professionals…but that’s a different post.
+Of course, plenty of libraries also prefer to hire inexperienced 20-somethings over library professionals…but that’s a post for another day.

 Most people complaining about this just don’t understand the D.C. job market.